N. Korean Leader Threatens to Abandon Moratorium on Nuclear, Long-Range Missile Tests

-Report: At a meeting of the Central Committee of North Korea's ruling Workers' Party that ended on Tuesday, regime leader Kim Jong-un said there were no longer grounds for Pyongyang to be bound by a self-imposed moratorium on nuclear and long-range missile tests.
+At a meeting of the Central Committee of North Korea's ruling Workers' Party that ended on Tuesday, regime leader Kim Jong-

 Although Kim warned of "shocking” action, he also left the door open for dialogue with Washington, saying the scope and depth of bolstering the regime's nuclear deterrent will be "properly coordinated" depending on the U.S.’ attitude in the future.